153lym/DEEP-PARK/README.md

 ## DEEP-PARK
-This is the source code for the paper "DEEP-PARK: A PAthway RanKing Framework with Deep Learning-Based Explainer Methodology for Elucidating Therapeutic Mechanisms in Drug-Disease Complex Network", published in xxx.
+This is the source code for the paper "DEEP-PARK...", published in xxx.
 The web site is http://ebm-herb.com/function/deepPark.
 Welcome to use!

 If you use the code in this repository or DEEP-PARK tool in our website, you can cite this paper.